Whiplash is a non-medical term used to describe a neck injury caused by a sudden movement of the head forwards, backwards or sideways.

 What is whiplash?

-Whiplash may also be referred to as a cervical acceleration/deceleration injury.
-It is normally associated with a road traffic accident when the vehicle is rear shunted, but it can also occur with falls.
+Whiplash may also be referred to as a cervical acceleration/deceleration injury, while whiplash-associated disorders describe injury squally and symptoms.
+A whiplash is normally associated with road traffic accident when the vehicle is rear shunted, but it can also occur with falls.

 What does whiplash feel like?